MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 For products using symmetric block ciphers:

 - Advanced Encryption Standard (AES) is recommended.
-- All other block ciphers, including Triple Data Encryption Algorithm (TDEA), RC4, must be replaced if used for encryption.
+- All other block ciphers, including 3DES (Triple DES/TDEA) must not be used.

-For symmetric block encryption algorithms, a minimum key length of 128 bits is, but we recommend supporting 256-bit keys.
+For symmetric block encryption algorithms, a minimum key length of 128 bits is required, but we recommend supporting 256-bit keys.
 The only block encryption algorithm recommended for new code is AES (AES-128, AES-192, and AES-256 are all acceptable, noting that AES-192 lacks optimization on some processors).

 #### Cipher modes